Comprehensive Guide to Chinese Coins: History, Types, Values

 Other legends have it that the two symbols (circle and square) represented the sky and the earth respectively, two elements irreparably united and hoped for at the same time.
 In addition, the inner hole allowed for easier transport of coins by going and inserting a thread of linen or cotton to tie them together.

-This shape for the chinese coins was kept until the end of the Qin dynasty in 1911 A.D. and therefore for more than 2000 years.
+This shape for Chinese coins remained unchanged for over 2,000 years, lasting until the end of the Qin dynasty in 1911 A.D.

 Development of the Chinese Coins